 V-Box – 5 Panel At Home Vaginal Health Test Pack

-Tests for all common causes of abnormal vaginal discharge: BV, Yeast, Trich, Chlamydia, Gonorrhea.
+Test for all common causes of abnormal vaginal discharge: Bacterial Vaginosis (BV), Yeast, Trichomoniasis (Trich), Chlamydia, and Gonorrhea.

 Temporarily unavailable in NY state.